thund3rsh0ck/simple-django-file-server/README.md

 # django-fileserver-simple
 REALLY simple fileserver to serve files via HTTPS

-This project is based kind of off https://github.com/kindkaktus/django-file-server, except that one is 2 years old and uses an outdated Django version.

 So first off is to kick off your venv, we are using centos so go to the directory you want to install this in:

 `yum install python3 git`